Dubai Police Force: General Department of Forensic Science and Criminology

 The criminal laboratory opened for the Dubai Police in 1982.
 At that time, it was affiliated with the General Department of Criminal Investigations.
 Given the increase and expansion of the scope of work in the field of forensic evidence and the multiplying of criminal work departments, in 2000 AD, the laboratory was renamed the General Administration of Forensic Evidence.

 On April 14, 2007, the name of the General Administration of Criminal Evidence and Criminology was changed because it also was using science to investigate crime in addition to its administrative tasks.
 This science studies criminal phenomena and their causes as related to the person or the environment surrounding him or her in order to determine the motives leading to crime and to combat it and limit its spread.
 Forensic science employs several disciplines, including psychology and sociology.

 On March 30, 2016, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, opened the new General Department of Criminal Evidence and Criminology.

 Services

 Dubai Police provides a variety of specialist services to the public.
 The eCrime Self-Service allows the public to record a complaint regarding cybercrimes, whether for their persons or for their properties.
-This service is specific to crimes happened within the geographical scope of Dubai city and people who benefit from this service are people who are affected by ecrimes.
+This service is specific to crimes happened within the geographical scope of Dubai city and people who benefit from this service are people who are affected by e-crimes.

 The "On the go" service was introduced in 2015 by Dubai Police General Command in association with the ENOC Group with the goal of swiftly reporting minor traffic incidents.
 The service will assist city drivers in filing straightforward accident reports in the event of collisions, and more recently it has expanded the provision of services for filing unidentified accident reports.

 Dubai Police recorded an average emergency response time of 2 minutes and 24 seconds in the third quarter of 2023.
 This is helped by the use of drones.